k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Section name: [encryption_hashicorp_sm]

-The authentication within HashiCorp Vault is done by either tokens that can be used directly or by using one of HashiCorp's other [auth methods](https://developer.hashicorp.com/vault/docs/concepts/auth), in which case the token is dynamically generated.
+The authentication within HashiCorp Vault is done by either tokens that can be used directly or using one of HashiCorp's other [auth methods](https://developer.hashicorp.com/vault/docs/concepts/auth), in which case the token is dynamically generated.

 Fabric supports 2 authentication methods: